lucee/lucee-docs/docs/04.guides/04.cookbooks/07.datasource-define-datasource/page.md

 ![datasource application definition](https://bitbucket.org/repo/rX87Rq/images/1656402808-datasource-app-def.png)

-You can simply copy the code inside the box to your [Application.cfc](Cookbook_ApplicationContext_Basic) body, Lucee will pick then this definition.
+You can simply copy the code inside the box to your [[cookbook-application-context-basic]] body, Lucee will pick then this definition.
 After that you can delete the datasource you have defined in the Administrator.

 ### Advanced ###